divio/divio-cloud-docs/how-to/django-configure-settings.rst

     docker-compose run web python manage.py diffsettings

-In some projects (with addons that manipulate settings late in the start-up process), you may get an error: ``RuntimeError: dictionary changed size during iteration``.
+In some applications (with addons that manipulate settings late in the start-up process), you may get an error: ``RuntimeError: dictionary changed size during iteration``.